learn-co-curriculum/dsc-filtering-v2-4/README.md

 Lil' Bub
 ```

-You can even select more than one column name at at time.
+You can even select more than one column name at a time.
 For example, try out:

 ```sql
 SELECT name, age FROM cats;